 Nyköping: Things to Do

-Strolling around the streets in the center is probably the first thing first time visitors do when arriving in a town like Nyköping.
-In this particular city it is easy to see most of the important sights on foot.
+Strolling around the streets in the center is probably the first thing first-time visitors do when arriving in a town like Nyköping.
+In this particular city, it is easy to see most of the important sights on foot.
 One may start at the main street where the small local shops are mixed with the larger ones such as H&M. You know you’re in Sweden when you cannot avoid the red logo of H&M. From there it is not far to Nyköpingshus – the town’s old castle.
-The harbour is also nearby.
+The harbor is also nearby.

 The Center of Town